mitre/heimdall2/README.md

 ### Debugging Heimdall Server

 If you are using Visual Studio Code, it is very simple to debug this application locally.
-First open up the Visual Studio Code workspace and ensure the [Node debuger Auto Attach](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_auto-attach) feature in Visual Studio Code is enabled.
+First open up the Visual Studio Code workspace and ensure the [Node debugger Auto Attach](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_auto-attach) feature in Visual Studio Code is enabled.
 Next, open the integrated Visual Studio Code terminal and run:

 ```
 yarn backend start:debug